pohlm01/master-thesis/2_preliminaries.typ

 // - Now, each issued certificate must be logged publically, such that domain owners can be notified about certificates issued on their name

 Browser vendors ship a list of #glspl("ca") which are trusted to issue genuine certificates only.
-As of 21.09.2024, these are 153 trusted root #glspl("ca") for Firefox and 135 for Chrome @firefox_root_store @chrome_root_store.
+As of 21.09.2024, there are 153 trusted root #glspl("ca") for Firefox and 135 for Chrome @firefox_root_store @chrome_root_store.
-If only a single @ca is misbehaving, this can have huge impact on the whole system.
+If only a single @ca is misbehaving, this can tremendously impact the whole system.
 One infamous example is the security breach of DigiNotar in 2011, which allowed the attacker to listen into the connection of about 300,000 Iranian citizens with Google. @diginotar
-This was only possible, because the owner of the domain, i.e., Google, could not know that there was a certificate issued on their name.
+This was only possible, because the owner of the domain, i.e., Google, could not know that there was a certificate issued in their name.

 As a direct consequence, Google initiated a program to ensure that all issued certificates must be logged publically such that a domain owner can recognize maliciously issued certificates and take action retroactively.
 This is achieved by the following system.